UjjwalKandel/filtercvapp/README.md

 ## Get started
 This django server helps serch tags in pdf files.
 Tags can be a word or a phrase.
 If the tag is presnet in a pdf file, it will just removed.
 It also shows in which line the tag is present in a line.
 It is currenty working for pdf file.
 This is no logic to handle any other type for now.
-This project is implemented in python and django as a web server.

 ### Getting Started
 Clone this repo and go to the repo directory